See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 We sure as hell can.

-Shimon Peras, it's it goes down to do we have the will to stop it, or are we gonna get caught up in guilt?
+Shimon Perez, it goes down to do we have the will to stop it?

-So get worried about all the things, and we subordinate what's in the best interests of free people the world over.
+So you get worried about all the things, and we subordinate what's in the best interests of free people the world over to what people our enemies are going to think or what they might do.

-I guarantee you, um, we are the only nation that's used a nuke, and not one nuke has been used since.
+I guarantee you, we are the only nation that's used a nuke, and not one nuke has been used since.

-The purpose of those two nukes in Japan was to save American military lives and defeat the enemy.
+The purpose of those two nukes in Japan was to save American military lives and defeat the enemy, and it worked on both counts.

 And since the world saw the horrors of the use of those weapons, not one has been used.

-The threat, the Soviets used it to threaten their neighbors, the Iranians are doing the same thing, and but Shamon Peres in Israel said, What is this notion that they're gonna blow us off the map?
+And Shimon Perez in Israel said, What is this notion that they're going to blow us off the map?

-And there is a way to stop their nuclear proliferation, it's do you try it diplomatically, or do you stand up to them and say, Look, Mahmood, we know your game, we know what you're trying to do.
+It's do you try it diplomatically or do you stand up to them and say, Look, Mahmoud, we know your game.

 There is a nuclear club in this world, but it's made up of democracies that are elected by free people, and those arsenals are for defensive purposes.

-We don't think you have a desire to use your nukes for defensive purposes because nobody's ever talked about nuking you, but you're talking about nuking Israel, and you're talking about nuking other places, and you're talking and you you are you're sponsoring terrorism in your country, you're training terrorists, you've been doing it for years, you get a uh a suitcase-sized nuke in the hands of a Mohammed Otta, and you constitute a threat to us, and we're not going to allow it.
+We don't think you have a desire to use your nukes for defensive purposes because nobody's ever talked about nuking you, but you're talking about nuking Israel and you're talking about nuking other places, and you're talking, and you are sponsoring terrorism in your country.

 We're not doing it that way simply because we don't have the guts.